PeeganKreece/idkgithub/README.md

 qb-target: https://github.com/berkiebb/qb-target
 PolyZone: https://github.com/mkafrin/PolyZone
 # Basic
-Make sure you have the resources started/ensured in your cfg for your server
+Make sure you have the resources started/ensured in your cfg for your serve

 # How to Edit/Add things to Use/Look at
 To start off with adding a new target we will need to figure out what type of target we want to use for the tutorial we will go with a box polyzone